cutmasta-kun/wordnet-princeton-markdown-scrapper-for-obsidian/README.md

 ---

 [At this point the new Set of Markdown files looked way cleaner.
 I'm now copying them into my windows partition, so that I can have Obsidian.md take a look over it ☺]

+---

+[The indexing is done and the graph view is beautiful <3.
+Gonna add it at the beginning to see kind of a "Roadmap".
+Next I need to figure out how to add additional Data to the semantic network...
+Maybe creating a python script, which can parse .doc files or .pdf files and generate Markdown Files...]